 What Is Pasta Sauce?

-Pasta sauce is essentially a sauce made from tomatoes, herbs, and spices that are used to dress various different pasta.
-However, you may find that there are different versions of it depending on the region and general personal preferences.
+Pasta sauce is essentially a sauce made from tomatoes or peppers, and various herbs and spices depending on the region of origin.
+A pasta sauce is used to dress various different noodles, and even within one country (such as Italy), there are different versions of it depending on the region and general personal preferences.

-They can be made with fresh or canned tomatoes and can either be cooked or uncooked.
+They can be made with fresh, dried, or canned tomatoes or peppers, and can either be cooked or uncooked depending on the final dish.
 Each type has its own unique flavor and texture, with some being better suited for certain types of pasta than others.

 What Is Spaghetti Sauce?

 As the name of the sauce suggests, it’s a type of pasta sauce that’s specifically designed to be used with spaghetti noodles.
-It’s a tomato-based sauce typically seasoned with herbs and spices such as basil, oregano, and garlic.
-Some spaghetti sauces may also contain meat, such as ground beef or Italian sausage.
+It’s a tomato-based sauce typically seasoned with basil, oregano, and garlic.
+Some spaghetti sauces may also contain meat, such as ground beef or Italian sausage, but this is generally referred to as a meat sauce rather thna a spaghetti sauce.

 It’s a very popular choice for those who want a quick and easy meal, as it can be found in most grocery stores and is available in various flavors and styles.
 Some spaghetti sauces can even be thick and chunky, while others are smooth and creamy.